What are the whistleblowers’ rights and protections?

-The False Claims Act protects whistleblowers from retaliation.
+Known as The False Claims Act, the law protects whistleblowers from retaliation.
 It is illegal for you to be discharged, demoted, suspended, threatened, harassed, or in any other way discriminated against for filing a qui tam claim.
+Additionally, under certain circumstances, the whistleblower may be eligible for compensation.

 Our attorneys understand that whistleblowers who may have participated to some degree in submitting these claims may be reluctant to file a qui tam lawsuit.
 For those who elect to move forward with their claims, it is important to remember that your suit will be filed under seal and will remain confidential.
 Furthermore, the federal False Claims Act and certain state laws provide additional protection for whistleblowers.